 2. CORE VALUES

-The Club members have agreed a set of Core Values as determined by the members.
+The Club members have agreed on a set of Core Values as determined by the Members.
 These Core Values provide the framework which helps maintain and protect the culture within the Club, built up over many years.
 They also set out the behaviours expected of everyone involved with North Hants Golf Club.

 INTEGRITY – Demonstrate integrity at all times when at the Club or representing the Club.